brianj-g/bg-csug-csc400-mod1/README.md

 ## File Structure

 ```
-Bag.java       // Implementation of the Bag<T> class and custom iterator
+Bag.java       // Contains both the Bag<T> class and the BagMain class for testing
-BagTest.java   // Demonstrates usage of the Bag class and validates functionality
 ```

 ## Usage